EpocDotFr/gitlab-merge-requests-lists-enhancer/README.md

 ## Features

-  - Display source and target branches for each MRs
+  - Display source and target branches for each Merge Requests on all Merge Requests lists
+  - Compatible with all GitLab editions (GitLab CE, GitLab EE, GitLab.com) (see prerequisites anyway)

 ## Prerequisites